Interlibrary Loan (ILL)

 Are there any fines?

-If you lose or damage a Summit or ILL item, you will be charged $90.
+There are no overdue fines for Summit or ILL items.
+However, if you lose or damage a Summit or ILL item, you will be charged $90.

 Canceled or unfilled requests

 Why was my request canceled?